 Inflatable camping pillows also tend to slide around on your sleeping pad because the bottom is usually made from slippery plastic material.
 Some models feature rubber grips or a strap to hold the pillow in place.
 Another solution is to place the int the hood of your sleeping bag.

 Another drawback is that inflatable pillows aren’t the most comfortable.
 They offer good support but they aren’t as soft as stuffed pillows.
 Your head kind of sits on top of the pillow instead of sinking in.
 They can also get cold.
 Many models don’t offer much in the way of insulation.
-If you plan to camp in cold weather, look with a model with an insulated top layer.
+If you plan to camp in cold weather or during the winter, look with a model with an insulated top layer.

 Filled Camping Pillows